-- 15.5.1 The Elections Committee shall consist of three members of the Bargaining Unit Council. - 15.5.2 It shall be the duty of the Elections Committee to establish a list of eligible candidates for election at the Annual General Meeting.
+- 15.5.1 The Elections Committee shall consist of three members of the Bargaining Unit that are not currently on the Executive nor a candidate running for office. - 15.5.2 It shall be the duty of the Elections Committee to establish a list of eligible candidates for election at the Annual General Meeting.